Bad Brains: Original lineup reunions and name change (1994–2004)

 The Hudson brothers again returned to the band in 1994, and they signed with Maverick Records for the 1995 album God of Love.
 In support of the album, Bad Brains opened for the Beastie Boys on their Ill Communication tour, and headlined a U.S. tour with a then-unknown Deftones.
 However, the reunion did not last for long, because of H.R.'s erratic behavior while performing and several violent incidents against the band's manager, fans, and venue employees.
 H.R. landed in jail and the band broke up once again.

 In 1997 Bad Brains reconvened to remaster some early recordings, which were released as the EP The Omega Sessions.
-From 1998 to 2001, the original lineup toured under the name Soul Brains and released two live albums.
+From 1998 to 2001, the original lineup toured under the name Soul Brains and released a live album.

 Build a Nation and Into the Future (2005–2015)

-In 2005 the band, known once again as Bad Brains, announced that they were recording their first album of new material in ten years, with MCA of the Beastie Boys producing.
+In 2005, the band, known once again as Bad Brains, announced that they were recording their first album of new material in ten years, with MCA of the Beastie Boys producing.
 They played their first shows in several years at CBGB in 2006.
 Build a Nation was released in 2007.
 The band toured extensively in 2007–2008, with former singer Israel Joseph I filling in for H.R. on some dates.
 Daryl Jenifer released the solo album In Search of Black Judas in 2010.
 A short Bad Brains tour of Australia planned for 2010 was cancelled for health reasons.

 Bad Brains announced the recording of another new album in 2011.
 Into the Future was released in late 2012, and included a tribute to the recently deceased MCA.
 On the ensuing tour, the band added touring keyboardist Jamie Saft.
-In 2014 the band hinted at another new album, though no such album has yet been released.
+In 2014, the band hinted at another new album, though no such album has been released.
 Also in 2014, author Greg Prato released the book Punk!
 Hardcore!
 Reggae!
 PMA!
 Bad Brains! which recounted the band's history.
 In 2015 the band recorded the live EP The Woodstock Sessions; H.R. did not participate for undisclosed reasons and was replaced by Jamaican singer Jesse Royal.
 H.R.'s status at the band remained unclear throughout that year.